theratioproject/simple/docs/OOP.md

 self.fish # this displayed The self fish is Titus
                         # whereas titus is defined
                         # outside the function and not
-                        # the parameter passed througthe function.
+                        # the parameter passed through the function.

 ```